Immiscible Rayleigh-Taylor turbulence using mesoscopic lattice Boltzmann algorithms: Immiscible and miscible Rayleigh-Taylor systems

 Initial conditions at $t = 0$ for the Rayleigh-Taylor system correspond to the fluid at rest, $\mathbf{u} = 0$, with the heavier (first) phase occupying the upper half-plane $y > 0$ and the lighter (second) phase occupying the lower half-plane $y < 0$.
-This configuration is an unstable stationary solution: small perturbations of the interface with wavenumbers $k < \sqrt{2\rho_0\mathcal{A}g/\sigma}$ grow exponentially with the Lyapunov exponents $\lambda(k)=-\nu k^2+\sqrt{g \mathcal{A} k-\sigma k^3/(2\rho_0)+(\nu k^2)^2}$~\cite{sohn2009effects}, see Fig.~\ref{Dispersion relation} in Section III.
-After an initial linear growth such perturbations develop into nonlinear mushroom-like structures evolving further to the fully developed turbulent mixing layer as shown in Fig.~\ref{fig1}.
+This configuration is an unstable stationary solution: small perturbations of the interface with wavenumbers $k < \sqrt{2\rho_0\mathcal{A}g/\sigma}$ grow exponentially with a dispersion relation superiorly bounded by $\lambda(k)=-\nu k^2+\sqrt{g \mathcal{A} k-\sigma k^3/(2\rho_0)+(\nu k^2)^2}$~\cite{menikoff1977unstable,celani2006rayleigh,sohn2009effects}, see Fig.~\ref{Dispersion relation} in Section III.
+Depending on the values of viscosity and surface tension, this upper bound can be a good approximation of the actual dispersion relation~\cite{celani2009phase}.
+In Fig.~\ref{Dispersion relation}, it is also possible to see that the main effect of the viscosity is a small reduction of the growth rate of the instability.
+After an initial linear growth such perturbations develop into nonlinear mushroom-like structures evolving further to the fully developed turbulent mixing layer, as shown in the Figures~\ref{fig1} and~\ref{fig1_velociity_components}.

 In the miscible flow, the fluid is modeled by a single phase with a variable density.
-We write this density as $\rho = \rho_0\left(1+\mathcal{A}\theta\right)$ with the Atwood number describing typical amplitude of density variations.
+We write this density, also assuming the Boussinesq approximation, as $\rho = \rho_0\left(1+\mathcal{A}\theta\right)$ with the Atwood number describing a typical amplitude of density variations.
 The function $\theta(\mathbf{x},t)$ describing density variations satisfies the transport equation

 where $D$ is the diffusion coefficient.
 In general, both viscous and diffusion coefficients are functions of density.
-Analogous formulation arises when the density is considered to be a a function of temperature $T$, in which case $\theta = -\beta (T-T_0)$ with the coefficient of thermal expansion $\beta$~\cite{landau2013fluid}.
+Analogous formulation arises when the density is considered to be a function of temperature $T$, in which case $\theta = -\beta (T-T_0)$ with the coefficient of thermal expansion $\beta$~\cite{landau2013fluid}.
 In the Boussinesq approximation, one considers a constant density and buoyancy term (\ref{eq2_1b}).